High School Summer Law Intern Program

 An initiative by the Diversity Committee of the Memphis Bar Association, the Summer Law Intern Program was created in 2007 with the purpose of exposing high school students to the “real world” practice of law and encouraging them to consider law as a career.
 The students work at least 15 hours a week during a four-week period and receive a stipend upon successful completion of the program.
 In addition, the students participate in group activities, such as meeting the judges and learning about undergraduate and graduate admissions.

 Minority students who will begin their junior or senior year of high school in August 2014 are invited to apply for the 2014 Summer Law Intern program.
 All applicants must be residents of, and attend school in, Shelby County.
 Internships will be during the four week period of June 2-27, 2014.
 Applications and more information can be downloaded in either .DOC or .PDF format.
-All applications are due by 5:00 p.m. on Friday, March 28, 2014.
+The deadline has been extended to Monday, April 7th, 4:30 p.m.
+The application must be received by that date and time.

 Download Application in .doc | Download Application in .pdf